J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Non-Abelian states of matter.md

 - For the interchange to occur, there must be an _energy gap_ between the ground states and their _excitations_
 	- Common in many-body systems
+- Practically, the interchange is driven by _external stimuli_ of the system

 - The _insensitivity to noise_ makes this an ideal candidate for _quantum computing_